Hispanic Women of Weld County's Annual Awards Breakfast was held on Saturday, November 13th, 2021 at the University of Northern Colorado.

 Dolores Huerta gave a very inspirational presentation and encouraged everyone to become active in their communities.
 She is best known as the Co-Founder of the National United Farm Workers with Cesar Chavez.
 Ms. Huerta is the founder of the Dolores Huerta Foundation whose mission is to organize at the grassroots level and engage and develop leaders.
 She has also received numerous awards for her roles as a humanitarian and “social justice trailblazer.
 Among recognition received, she was inducted into the National Women’s Hall of Fame in 1993 and received the National Presidential Medal of Freedom in 2012.

-Hispanic Women of Weld County (HWWC) is committed to the investment in educational opportunities for non-traditional and high school students by raising funds for scholarships.
+Hispanic Women of Weld County (HWWC) is committed to the investment in educational opportunities for traditional and non-traditional students by raising funds for scholarships.